andrewmurphy353/curo-calculator/README.md

 ![GitHub](https://img.shields.io/github/license/andrewmurphy353/curo-calculator.svg)
 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/@curo/calculator.svg)

+## Update

+**Important Notice:** This repository and its codebase are no longer actively maintained.
+As a result, any updates made to [curo](https://github.com/andrewmurphy353/curo), which is a Dart version of this library, will not be reflected here.

+---

 A financial calculator for solving unknown cash flow values and unknown interest rates implicit in fixed-term instalment credit products, for example leasing, loans and hire purchase contracts [1].